NASU Institute of Encyclopaedic Research: Activities

 The Institute is an editorship and editorial staff of the Encyclopaedia of Modern Ukraine, as well as a coordination center of the encyclopedic activity in Ukraine.
-Thus, in addition to work on the Encyclopaedia of Modern Ukraine, a significant set of mission of the Institute is the implementation of fundamental and applied research in the field of encyclopedic activity (encyclopedia science and encyclopedia publishing), in particular the history and methodology of the encyclopedic activity, theoretical and applied issues in encyclopedia science.
+Thus, in addition to work on the Encyclopaedia of Modern Ukraine, a significant set of the mission of the Institute is the implementation of fundamental and applied research in the field of encyclopedic activity (encyclopedia science and encyclopedia publishing), in particular the history and methodology of the encyclopedic activity, theoretical and applied issues in encyclopedia science.

 Publications (books), methodical manuals are published according to the results of scientific research.
 In addition to the Encyclopaedia of Modern Ukraine, some reference books and online sources are also published, for example Famous figures by Ukrainian origin in world civilization, The World Atlas of National Online Encyclopedias, Corpus of Ukrainian Encyclopedias.
 Since 2009, the Institute publishes the Encyclopedia Herald of Ukraine (periodical).

-Methodological principles and recommendations of the Institute concerning encyclopedia making have been used by another institutions that deal with the preparation of the encyclopedic and biographic works, such as 3-volume "Ternopil Encyclopaedic Dictionary".
+Methodological principles and recommendations of the Institute concerning encyclopedia making have been used by other institutions that deal with the preparation of encyclopedic and biographic works, such as 3-volume "Ternopil Encyclopaedic Dictionary".
 Ternopil, 2004.
 To illustrate «Anthologie.
 De La Littérature ukrainienne du XIe au XXe Siécle ».
 Paris - Kyiv.
 2004, the Institute's iconographic base has been used.